When is your next available LPN class?

 What are the application requirements?

-You must be at least 18 years old at the time you take the Entrance Exam.
-You also must have a high school diploma with a 2.0 grade point average (GPA) or a GED.
-You must also pass an Entrance Exam at the school.
+You must be at least 18 years old to apply to the program.
+You also must have a high school diploma with a 2.5 grade point average (GPA) or a GED.
 Complete application requirements are here.

 How are admissions decisions made?

-In making admissions decisions, CSPN looks at your entire file, including entrance exam scores, transcripts, background check, personal statement, etc. We reserve the right to accept the most qualified applicants.
+In making admissions decisions, CSPN looks at your entire file, including transcripts, background check, personal statement, etc. We reserve the right to accept the most qualified applicants.

 When is the entrance exam being given?